algolia/magento/_src/faq.md

 - via Composer
 - via Component Manager

 Both ways how to install the extension are decribed in [the documentation](/magento/doc/m2/getting-started/#install-the-extension).
  Please, reinstall the extension.

 ## The indexed URLs from my Magento 2 store are wrong, there is additional **magento/** in the middle of indexed URLs

 Navigate to **Stores > Configuration > General > Web > Search Engine Optimilization** and there set the field **Use Web Server Rewrites** to **Yes**.
 Then please reindex your catalog.

+## In Magento2, the indexed image URLs have /pub/ at the beginning

+This happens when your server is set use the `/pub/` directory as your root directory.
+This is usually considered a good practice but their can be some drawbacks.
+When Algolia extension generates URLs for your images, there is no way to know if you use the root Magento folder or the pub folder as your root directory.

+The best way is to [set your server](https://gist.github.com/julienbourdeau/ad4fadd9bbf9f99c46f8f8e28fb14ffc) to ignore this `/pub/` in the URLs.

+There is also an option in the extension which will fix this without any server configuration.
+Navigate to **Stores > Configuration > Advanced > Remove /pub/ from image URLs** and set the field to **Yes**.
+Then please reindex your catalog.

 ## My Magento generates a lot of delete operations, how can I prevent that?